Indiana police search vacant houses after arrest of suspected killer

-CHICAGO (Reuters) - Indiana police used a dog trained to hunt for cadavers to search more than 120 vacant structures in the city of Gary on Tuesday, following the discovery of the bodies of six women who may have been victims of a serial killer.
+CHICAGO (Reuters) - Indiana police used a dog trained to hunt for cadavers to search more than 90 vacant houses in the city of Gary on Tuesday, following the discovery of the bodies of six women who may have been victims of a serial killer.

 Darren Vann, 43, of Gary, a convicted sex offender, was charged in Lake County on Monday with murder and will make his first court appearance on Wednesday.

-Authorities said that after his arrest on Saturday in the murder of Afrikka Hardy, 19, at a Motel 6 in neighboring Hammond, Vann told police he had killed six other women and directed them to their bodies in abandoned houses in Gary, about 25 miles southeast of Chicago.
+Authorities said that after his arrest on Saturday in the murder of 19-year-old Afrikka Hardy at a Motel 6 in neighboring Hammond, Vann told police he had killed six other women and directed them to their bodies in abandoned houses in Gary, about 25 miles southeast of Chicago.

 Charges involving the other six women are expected in the next few days, Gary police said.